acdc-digital/solomon-Desktop-App/README.md

 Our Front-End application is currently being hosted on Vercel, free tier as noted in the domain above.

 **Latest Release:**
-v1.1.0
+v1.1.1
 Our Nextjs front end is hosted on Vercel, with an animated background.
-We'll continue development from here.
+The Apple .dmg has been corrected.

 #### Git Update Version Main Commands (steps)
 1. git add .